Unwind & Indulge: Luxury Freycinet Accommodation for A Truly Glam Escape

 Picnic Island

 Just around the bend from the world-famous Wineglass Bay, a tiny, storybook island awaits.
-Picnic Island is yours alone—an exclusive escape for up to 10 guests, though you’ll share the magic with a few charming locals.
+Picnic Island is yours alone, an exclusive escape for up to 10 guests, though you’ll share the magic with a few charming locals.
 By day, watch dolphins and seals dance through the waves, with the occasional whale gracing the horizon if luck is on your side.
-As the sun dips, the island hums to life with penguins and shearwaters returning to their burrows, a nightly ritual that feels like a secret show just for you.
+As the sun dips, the island stirs with penguins and shearwaters returning to their burrows, a nightly ritual that feels like a secret show just for you.

 Arrive in style by water taxi or seaplane, then slip effortlessly into island time.
-Swim in crystal-clear waters, reel in the catch of the day, paddle through glassy coves, or do absolutely nothing at all—just you, the sea, and the sky.
-As dusk settles, gather around the fire, a glass of Tassie wine in hand, and toast to the kind of barefoot luxury that lingers long after you’ve left.
+Swim in crystal-clear waters, reel in the catch of the day, paddle through glassy coves, or do absolutely nothing at all — just you, the sea, and the sky.
+As dusk settles, gather around the fire with a glass of Tasmanian wine and toast to the kind of barefoot luxury that lingers long after you’ve left.

 Picnic Island